LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/public-api.md

 This API allows returning of a single command that was sent to a conversation via Public API.

 {: .important}
-**Please note** Only command of on-going conversation will be returned.
-If conversation is closed/ended command will not be returned
+**Please note** Our API only retains the history of last 200 commands per bot/agent.
+Only command of ongoing conversation will be returned **AND** if they are found in the history of the last 200 commands.
+If a conversation is closed/ended or doesn't exist in history then command will not be returned.

 #### Request